What Is an Invasive Root System?

-Warning Signs Your Drain is Blocked by Tree Roots
+What are the Warning Signs Your Drain is Blocked by Tree Roots?

 Slow-draining sinks, showers, or toilets

 When water takes longer than usual to drain, it could mean tree roots are partially blocking the flow inside your pipes.
-If not dealt with early, the roots grow thicker, creating a tangled barrier that traps debris, grease, and waste, leading to even slower drainage or a burst pipe over time.
+If it’s not dealt with early, the roots grow thicker and create a tangled barrier that traps debris, grease, and waste, leading to even slower drainage or a burst pipe over time.

 Gurgling sounds from drains

 Hearing bubbling or gurgling when you flush or drain water?
-That could mean there’s trapped air struggling to escape past root blockages.
-It’s a common symptom that something deeper in your system is restricting flow.
+That usually means there’s trapped air struggling to get past a root blockage deeper in the system.

 Sewage odours in your yard

-Persistent bad smells around outdoor drains or inspection points often signal cracked pipes leaking wastewater into the soil.
-Tree roots thrive in these nutrient-rich leaks, worsening the damage and deepening the blockage.
+Persistent bad smells around outdoor drains or inspection points often point to cracked pipes leaking wastewater into the soil.
+Tree roots thrive in these nutrient-rich leaks, which worsens the damage and deepens the blockage.

-If you’ve had your drain cleared more than once but it keeps blocking (frustrating), you’re likely dealing with root regrowth.
-Standard drain cleaning only removes the symptom, not the invading roots, which don’t stop; they keep coming back!
+If you’ve had your drain cleared more than once but the blockage returns, you’re likely dealing with root regrowth.
+Standard drain cleaning only removes the symptom.
+The roots themselves don’t stop, they keep growing back.

-An unusually lush or fast-growing patch of grass is most likely caused by leaking wastewater fertilising the soil above a cracked pipe.
-This leak then creates a perfect entry point for more nearby tree roots seeking moisture.
+An unusually lush or fast-growing patch of lawn is often caused by leaking wastewater fertilising the soil above a cracked pipe.
+That leak then creates a perfect entry point for more roots seeking moisture.

 Wet spots or sinkholes in yard

-Do you have an area in your yard that’s constantly damp or sunken?
-It may mean there’s a significant break in your underground pipes.
-What happens is, as water escapes, it softens the soil, creating a kind of mini sinkhole and a welcome mat for root invasion!
+An area that’s constantly damp or sunken can mean there’s a significant break in your underground pipes.
+As water escapes, it softens the surrounding soil, creating a kind of mini sinkhole and an open invitation for root invasion.

-If you’ve noticed one or more of these symptoms and have any of the trees listed below, tree roots are likely the culprit.
+If you’ve noticed one or more of these symptoms and have any of the trees listed below on or near your property, tree roots are very likely the cause.

 Let’s start with Sydney’s worst offenders.
 These trees are especially dangerous because their aggressive roots actively seek out water sources.
 In our experience at The Relining Company, these trees are responsible for most of Sydney’s recurring drain blockages and costly pipe repairs.